Jumping

 - SN19

-- Part of National U25 Trophy - Rating competition
+- Part of National U25 Trophy

-- for riders under 25 years
+- For riders under 25 years

 - Length of competition approx. 1 hour